freedeaths/blogpost-about-graph-in-autogen/How-I-Contributed-to-a-20k+-Stars-Open-Source-Project-for-the-First-Time-Complete-the-Amazing-Graph-Feature-for-GroupChat-in-MicroSoft-AutoGen.md

-# How I Contributed to a 20k+ Stars Open Source Project for the First Time: Assist in Complete the Amazing Graph Feature for GroupChat in MicroSoft/AutoGen
+# How I Contributed to a 20k+ Stars Open Source Project for the First Time: Assist in Completing the Amazing Graph Feature for GroupChat in MicroSoft/AutoGen

 ## Introduction